 Drug treatments.
 For PEG treament groups, fifteen percent PEG 3350 (Miralax) was administered in the drinking water for either 5 or 1-day periods depending on the experiment.
 PEG solution was prepared fresh every 2 days in distilled water and administered to the mice in water bottles.
 Clindamycin treatment groups received distilled water in water bottles during the PEG-treatment periods, with the water being changed at the same frequency.
 For clindamycin treatment, groups of mice received 10 mg/kg clindamycin (Sigma-Aldrich) via intraperitoneal injection.
 All PEG treatment groups received a sham intraperitoneal injection containing filter sterilized saline.

 C. difficile challenge model.
 Mice were challenged with 25 microliters containing 105 C. difficile 630 spores, except for 1 experiment where the concentration was 103 (Fig. 5A).
 All mock challenged mice received 25 ul vehicle solution (Ultrapure water).
 A Dymax stepper pipette was used to administer the same challenge dose to mice via oral gavage.
 Mice were weighed daily throughout the experiment and stool was collected for quantifying C. difficile CFU and 16S rRNA gene sequencing.
+Fresh stool samples were collected from each mouse and split into two separate tubes.
+One tube was transferred to an anaerobic chamber the same day the sample was collected to quantify C. difficile, while the other tube was snap frozen in liquid nitrogen and stored in the -80°C for 16S rRNA sequencing.
 There were two groups of mice that received either a PBS or fecal microbiota transplant (FMT) gavage post-PEG treatment.
 The fecal microbiota transplant was prepared with stool samples collected from the mice in the experiment prior to the start of any treatments.
 The stool samples were transferred to an anaerobic chamber and diluted 1:10 in reduced PBS and glycerol was added to make a 15% glycerol solution.
 The solution was then aliquoted into tubes and stored at -80°C until the day of the gavage.
 An aliquot of both the FMT and PBS solutions were also set aside in the -80°C for 16S rRNA gene sequencing.
 The day of the gavage, aliquots were thawed and centrifuged at 7500 RPM for 1 minute.
 The supernatant was then transferred to a separate tube to prevent the gavage needle from clogging with debris during gavage.
 The PBS solution that was administered to the other group was also 15% glycerol.
 Each mouse was administered 100 microliters of either the FMT or PBS solution via gavage.
 When we refer to mice that cleared C. difficile, we mean that no C. difficile was detected in the first serial dilution (limit of detection: 100 CFU).
 In some experiments, we collected tissues for 16SrRNA gene sequencing, histopathology, or both.
 For 16S rRNA gene sequencing, we collected small snips of cecum, proximal colon, and distal colon tissues in microcentrifuge tubes, snap froze in liquid nitrogen, and stored at -80°C. For histopathology, cecum and colon tissues were placed into separate cassettes, fixed, and then submitted to McClinchey Histology Labs (Stockbridge, MI) for processing, embedding, and hematoxylin and eosin (H&E) staining.

 C. difficile quantification.
 Stool samples from mice were transferred to an anaerobic chamber and serially diluted in reduced PBS.
 Serial dilutions were plated onto taurocholate-cycloserine-cefoxitin-fructose agar (TCCFA) plates plates and counted after 24 hours of incubation at 37°C. Stool samples collected from the mice on day 0 post-challenge were also plated onto TCCFA plates to ensure mice were not already colonized with C. difficile prior to challenge.